Loewe2/snippets/README.md

 # snippets
-Collection of mostly useful code snippets
+Collection of (useful) code snippets.
+Feel free to use them and add more to this collection if you want.